nevali/Baird/walkthroughs/alternate-on-demand/index.md

 1. Construct a [TVDNS](/discovery/tvdns) or RadioDNS domain name for the current service

-2. Query DNS for the [<code>content-manifest</code>](http://wiki.github.com/nexgenta/Baird/service-manifests)
+2. Query DNS for the [<code>content-manifest</code>](http://github.com/nexgenta/Baird/wiki/Service-manifests)
 application

-3. Download the manifest Atom feed and locate the feed related to the current service
+3. Download the manifest XRD document and locate the feed related to the current service

-4. Download the content feed for the current service
+4. Download the feed for the current service

 5. Locate the <code>atom:entry</code> related to the current programme, using
 <code>atom:link</code> elements specifying <code>rel="alternate"</code> with an